 When submitting a regular research paper, authors should make sure to arrange the documents in the following order.

 1. Title page

 Title page should be a separate document giving the Article type, Title, name(s) of authors(s) and complete postal address of the institution(s) where the work was carried out.
 Surname(s) of the author(s) with initials should be provided.
 Title should be concise, informative and typed in ‘Sentence case’ bold letters.
 Author affiliations should be given in separate lines.
 The email address, telephone number and the ORCID number of the corresponding author should also be provided.

-Highlights consist of short sentences of 3 to 5 bullet points that convey the core findings of the article.
-Each bullet point must contain a maximum of 85 characters, including spaces.
+Highlights consist of short sentences of 3 to 5 bullet points to summarize the core findings of the article.
+Each bullet point must contain a maximum of 85 characters.

 A Graphical Abstract is a pictorial and visual summary of the main findings of the article.
-This could either be a figure that is especially designed to convey the main findings of the article or one of the important figures from the article.
-It should capture the content of the article for readers at a single glance.
+This should be a figure that is especially designed to convey the main findings of the article and the reader should capture the content of the article at a single glance.

-The Graphical Abstract will be displayed only in the online version of the article and will not appear in the printed version.
+The Graphical Abstract will be displayed only in the online version of the article.

 The lines and pages of the main manuscript should be numbered.
 The main manuscript should contain the following.